 To avoid any confusion, just remember that Solo and Surakarta are different names for the same town.

 Solo is the home of the second royal family of Central Java (even though Yogyakarta is not technically part of Central Java).
-Like Pacitan, it has also given a president to Indonesia (the sixth one, Joko Widodo).
+Like Pacitan, it has also given a president to Indonesia (the seventh one, Joko Widodo).

 If Yogyakarta is well on the tourist map, nearby Solo seem to receive very few visitors, even though it has good connections to the rest of Java.